 Certain versions of the infinite prime hardware, support vocal annunciation of system status.
-If this feature is enabled in programming (see 9.13: Vocal Messages), the system plays short messages to indicate arming, disarming, bypassed zones, system trouble and message waiting.
+If this feature is enabled in programming (see 9.13: Vocal Messages), the system plays short messages to indicate arming, disarming, bypassed zones, system trouble, message waiting, and water alarm.

-The availability of the Vocal Message annunciation feature is hardware dependent.
+-EJ The availability of the Vocal Message annunciation feature is hardware dependent.